wangonya/wangonya.com/content/blog/getting-started-with-pytest.md

     assert hello_world("World!") == "Hello World!"
 ```

-You\'ll notice that our test function name begins with the word _test_.
+You'll notice that our test function name begins with the word _test_.
-That\'s how pytest discoveres test methods.
+That's how pytest discoveres test methods.
 Also, :

 - Test files should be named `test_<something>.py` or
   `<something>_test.py`